aabbtree77/aabbtree77-projects/README.md

 Vilnius, 2023-2024.

-A MERN app to [record](https://aabbtree77.github.io/miniguestlog/loadGuestsSpinner.html) geolocation of the last 50 visitors of this homepage.
+A MERN app to [record](https://aabbtree77.github.io/miniguestlog/loadGuestsSpinner.html) geolocation of the last 50 visitors of aabbtree77.github.io.
 MongoDB Atlas, Compass, render.com, github pages, ipify.org, and geoip-lite API for the GeoLite data from MaxMind.

 It took me about a week or two to cobble up everything and get a fully working web app with the help of ChatGPT, no React.